-Parameter Description

-WEBSERVER_REMOTE_USER

-To get the web server remote user details, set this variable to any he environment variable name which comes from the web server after webserver authentication.
-The default value is REMOTE_USER and the possible values are REMOTE_USER, HTTP_X_FORWARDED_USER, X-Forwarded-User. eader or
+Parameter Description WEBSERVER_REMOTE_USER To get the web server remote user details, set this variable to any header or environment variable name which comes from the web server after webserver authentication.
+The default value is RE- MOTE_USER and the possible values are REMOTE_USER, HTTP_X_FORWARDED_USER, X-Forwarded-User.

-1.10.1 Master Password
+1.11.1 Master Password

 In the multi user mode, pgAdmin uses user's login password to encrypt/decrypt the PostgreSQL server password.
 In the Webserver authentication, the pgAdmin does not store the user's password, so we need an encryption key to store the PostgreSQL server password.
-To accomplish this, set the configuration parameter MASTER_PASSWORD to True, so upon setting the master password, it will be used as an encryption key while storing the password.
+To accomplish this, set the configuration parameter MASTER\PASSWORD to True, so upon setting the master password, it will be used as an encryption key while storing the password.
 If it is False, the server password can not be stored.